 What Is Fast Startup?

 There is a lot going on when your computer boots up.
 Basically, the operating system starts to load along with some drivers.
 Programs, libraries, and other types of data.
 In about ten to twenty seconds your desktop shows up.
 Since this time is acceptable, most users are not aware that this can be even faster.
-With Fast Startup active, your computer will boot in less than five seconds.
+With Fast Startup active, your Windows 10 startup faster and your computer will boot in less than five seconds.
 But even though this feature is enabled by default, on some systems Windows will still go through a normal boot process.

 To enable this, follow these steps: